munificent/craftinginterpreters/book/classes.md

 by calling a method on the class object itself, a <span name="turtles">recursively</span> graceful approach.
 Some, like C++ and Java have a `new` keyword dedicated to birthing a new object.
 Python has you "call" the class itself like a function.
-(JavaScript, ever weird, sort of does both of the latter.)
+(JavaScript, ever weird, sort of does both.)

 <aside name="turtles">